Seremban: Seremban 2

 The residents here enjoy many facilities with ÆON Seremban 2 Shopping Centre, City Park, Seremban 2's very own Lake Gardens and comparably less traffic than the city centre.

 Economy

-Since its early days, being an administrative centre has helped cement Seremban's place as the region's primate city.
-The state, which been home to several multinationals from Japan, South Korea, the United States and the European Union.
+Since its early days, being an administrative centre has helped cement Seremban's place as Negeri Sembilan's primate city.
+The state has been home to several multinationals from Japan, South Korea, the United States and the European Union.
 The manufacturing sector today forms the backbone of the state economy, contributing almost half of the state's gross domestic product (GDP), followed by services and tourism (40.3%), agriculture (6%), construction (2.2%) and mining (0.3%).
+In addition, Seremban's proximity to the economically prosperous Klang Valley region has led to the city's inclusion into the Malaysia Vision Valley, an economic development corridor jointly initiated by both the Federal and state governments in 2015 to leverage on the positive spillover effect of the Klang Valley into Negeri Sembilan.
+Since then, it has drastically propel the city's urbanisation and economic growth, with new industrial areas and townships are currently being developed around the city's outskirts.